 - Restrict video streaming and choose custom display names

 - Multiple entry methods including mobile app, NFC, passcodes, and the good old metallic key

 - Comes with optional energy saving tools, visitor access, deliveries, and sound-based access

 - Innovative door lock design

-- External camera required for video calling
+- Needs an external camera for video calling

 - The intercom is a part of the Latch full-building solution, which requires a two-year service contract

 - Powering using PoE would require POE+ with 55W+ power.
 Just POE enabled switches do not support that much power from a single output, so you would need to make sure you use a POE Switch that supports 55W on a single port

 READ THE FULL REVIEW: Latch Intercom Review

 Linear Pro is a part of the GTO family, which has been providing door operators, garage openers, and access control systems since 1961.
 Their flagship Linear Entry Pro Telephone Entry System is an audio-only intercom system with the option to add video.
 The system works with a large range of controllers, peripherals, credentials, and accessories.